 “Going out to dinner can be done, but the Secret Service ahead of time will need sufficient notice ahead of time so that they will be able to secure the restaurant,” says Pinsker.
 Also, it’s been reported that the president may not be able to eat outside of the White House unless an official “food taster” is present to make sure the food is safe to eat.
-Curious about the Secret Service?
-Read the 9 things you never knew about America’s most private agencies.
+These are the cleverest Secret Service code names for U.S. presidents.

 “Driving is definitely not an option,” says Pinsker.
 “The president is driven in a highly secured vehicle by an individual who has undergone extensive training to prepare for an emergency situation.”
 However, Dr. Jim Ronan, author and professor of political science at Villanova University, notes that at locations like Camp David or at personal properties, the president is able to take a walk, ride a bike (that was George W. Bush’s preference!), or do other simple tasks.

 “One of the biggest restrictions former presidents have cited is the loss of driving privileges, even after leaving office,” says Ronan.
 “As a result, Presidents Reagan and George W. Bush each enjoyed riding around their respective ranches while in office, as the Secret Service allowed them to drive around the secured property.”
 Don’t miss these confessions from the staff about what it’s really like to work for the presidents.